AtanasovAtanas/interactive-content/EN/06-Bitwise-Operations/03-Representation-of-Data.md

 Unlike ASCII it uses **more bits per character** and therefore it can represent texts in many languages and alphabets, like Latin, Cyrillic, Arabic, Chinese, Greek, Korean, Japanese, etc.

 Unicode is **universal by design**.
-It covers **more than 1 million** of letters, special symbols and glyphs and uses **internal encoding schemes** to overcome the range of the 16-bit integers (which can store 65536 different values).
+It covers **more than 1 million** of letters, special symbols, and glyphs and uses **internal encoding schemes** to overcome the range of the 16-bit integers (which can store 65536 different values).

-Unicode is developed over the time and with each new version, new characters are added, like the emoji symbols.
+Unicode is developed over time and with each new version, new characters are added, like the emoji symbols.

 For example:
 - The Latin letter `A` has Unicode number `65`.